meilisearch/documentation/learn/cookbooks/docker.md

 ### Configure Meilisearch

 Meilisearch accepts a number of instance options during launch.
-You can configure these optional arguments in two ways: environment variables and CLI arguments.
+You can configure these in two ways: environment variables and CLI arguments.
 Note that some options are only available as CLI arguments—[consult our configuration reference for more details](/learn/configuration/instance_options.md).

 #### Passing instance options with environment variables